Are Cane Corso Hyper? (Explained!)

 Having a lot of exciting toys and activities planned will reduce the chance of your Cane Corso becoming bored.
 The toys need to be able to stimulate the dog both mentally and physically.

 For example, if your Cane Corso and your kids are playing in the backyard, eventually they will get bored.
-The key is to provide some fun activity before they get bored.
+The key is to provide some fun activities before they get bored.
 I was thinking something like taking them for a hike or just introducing a new game to keep them all busy.

 Leaving your Cane Corso home alone for too long can cause negative behavior such as hyperactivity.
 They would love to spend more time with their pet parents.
 Without their loved ones around, they can behave badly at times.

 If you have to travel for work a lot, it is best if you hire a trusted caregiver.
-This person has to keep your Cane Corso active both mentally and physically so they don’t end up being hyper.
+This person has to keep her Cane Corso active both mentally and physically so they don’t end up being hyper.

-Do Cane Corso’s ever calm down?
+Do Cane Corso’s Ever Calm Down?

 Every dog is different, and while some Cane Corsos may calm down as they age, others may stay high energy their whole lives.
 If you’re thinking of getting a Cane Corso, make sure you’re prepared for a dog with lots of energy.